coneypo/acrn-hypervisor/doc/tutorials/Q-A.rst

    NO

-   Because virtual rpmb hasn°Øt realize on the ACRN, after realize ,it doesn°Øt affect the vsbl, but affect Android Disk Encryption
+   Because virtual rpmb hasn‚Äôt realize on the ACRN, after realize ,it doesn‚Äôt affect the vsbl, but affect Android Disk Encryption

 Q11.
 Which system does the SOS support ?